Septum Piercings: Guide & Images

-And if you do suspect an infection, whatever you do, don’t take out your jewelry.
+Also, if you do suspect an infection, whatever you do, don’t take out your jewelry.
 That hole will close up faster than a kid’s mouth when they see medicine heading their way.
 You don’t want that hole to close up because it’s the only thing allowing the infection to drain out of your body.

-So keep your jewelry in and do what your doctor tells you to.
+Keep your jewelry in and do what your doctor tells you to.

 Septal hematoma can make you end up with trouble breathing.
 That’s severe enough, but the drawbacks don’t stop with that.
 It can also give you a facial deformity.

-But before you begin imagining yourself earning a living at a traveling circus where people hand over a buck to get a glimpse of your hideousness, keep in mind that septal hematomas are very rare.
+Still, before you begin imagining yourself earning a living at a traveling circus where people hand over a buck to get a glimpse of your hideousness, keep in mind that septal hematomas are very rare.

 If you’re wondering how you’ll even know if a septal hematoma is happening, look for big swelling, feelings of pressure at the piercing site or if you have a lot of stuffiness with no obvious cause.
 If you notice those things, go to a doctor right away.